min2ha/ukwa-site/content/target/63226/index.en.md

   "start_date": "2018-03-28T09:00:00Z"
 }

-# Mathematics in Cambridge | Faculty of Mathematics

 We carry out research of world class excellence spanning topics in Pure Mathematics and Statistics (at DPMMS), and Applied Mathematics and Theoretical Physics (at DAMTP).